emilyqqian/WatToDo/Project/README.md

 # Setup Guide:

 The following instructions will (hopefully) help you set up the development environment for the backend of the To-Do App project.
-- If not, ask chatgpt.
-Don't ask me.
-I spent 2h trying to compile my code

 ## Libraries:
 Make sure you have the following libraries installed: